ShadowDevZ/nk-os/README.md

 In the future the os is going to use custom linear framebuffer

-Build is currently only supported on linux (the script requires /dev/null device, will make it compatible for windows in future)
+Build is currently only supported on linux (the script requires /dev/null device and forward slashes as path separator, will make it compatible for windows in future)
 !!!Bochs may not work properly if it was not compiled with graphics option!!!
 - xorriso
 - bash